mlutton/Amazon-ATDD-Kata/README.md

 # Amazon ATDD Kata
 ----------------

+This is a code kata written for teams that want to practice interacting with Cheezy's pageObject gem.

 ## Feature #1 – Browse Homepage

 As a customer, I want to be able to browse Amazon’s homepage so I can see what products are available to sell